seananderson/seananderson.ca/cv/cv-pandoc.md

 # Publications

 2019
+:    Beaudreau, A.H., E.J.
+Ward, R.E.
+Brenner, A.O.
+Shelton, J.T.
+Watson, J.C.
+     Womack, *S.C.
+Anderson*, A.C.
+Haynie, K.N.
+Marshall, B.C.
+Williams.
+Thirty years
+     of change and the future of Alaskan fisheries: Shifts in fishing participation and diversification in response to environmental, regulatory, and economic pressures.
+In press at Fish and Fisheries.

+2019
 :    Afflerbach, J.C., M. Frazier, H.E.
 Froehlich, **S.C.
 Anderson**, B.S.
      Halpern.
 Uncertainty in a global fisheries indicator.
 In press at Fish and Fisheries.